 Brought to you by DiscoverIreland.

-The Leave No Trace principles help us make as little an impact as possible on the incredible Irish landscape as we explore the outdoors this autumn and beyond.
+The Leave No Trace principles help us make as little an impact as possible on the incredible Irish landscape as we explore the outdoors this summer and beyond.
 Keep outdoor areas safe, clean and free from waste/hazards, and help protect the natural environment.
 Love this place, leave no trace.